cyancaesar/oracle-backup/README.md

 # Oracle backup scripts

-Scripts I created for assisting of Oracle Database backup and recovery.
+Scripts I created to assist myself for handling Oracle Database backup and recovery.
 It covers both RMAN and Data Pump.

 RMAN scripts are segragated, each does it tasks as their name implies.